LeonelCamposM/SmartBin/Design/README.md

 # Structural materials

 ## Overview
-The SmartBin is designed to enhance waste management through automatic classification of electronics using a AI Sensor.
+The SmartBin is designed to enhance waste management through automatic classification of electronics waste using a AI Sensor.
 This STL file outlines the preliminary design and necessary components for the prototype.

 ## Necessary Components
 - **AI Camera**: Detect and classify waste types.